Includes guidance to help complete your response and explains the Trade Survey for Wales.

 IFF Research is an independent market research company who are hosting the Trade Survey for Wales on behalf of Welsh Government.
-For more information about the survey, please refer to the Trade Survey for Wales.
-You can contact the Welsh Government trade analysts by emailing email@example.com.
-Alternatively, you can contact the Trade Survey for Wales support team at IFF Research on 0300 025 9000 or email firstname.lastname@example.org.
+For more information about the survey, please refer to Trade Survey for Wales.
+You can contact the Welsh Government Trade Analysts by emailing email@example.com.
+Alternatively, you may contact the Trade Survey for Wales support team at IFF Research on 0300 0259 000 or email firstname.lastname@example.org.
 These contacts are available Monday to Friday, 9am to 5pm.

 Yes.
 We appreciate the time you take to complete our questionnaires.
 If there is anything which you find confusing or difficult we would like to know.
 There is a section at the end of the questionnaire where you can let us know your thoughts, otherwise please email email@example.com with any other feedback you may want to provide.

 18. How have IFF Research got my personal details?

 IFF Research were provided with your personal details by Welsh Government via a secure transfer platform.
 Your data will be treated in strict confidence in line with the provisions of Section 39 of the Statistics and Registration Services Act 2007 and the Code of Practice for Statistics.
 It is an offence for the Welsh Government or a third party to disclose any details relating to a business or individual.